 - Melt butter in a 10-inch oven-proof skillet and cook until it turns brown and smells nutty.
 Pour into the pear mixture and toss to combine, then transfer back to the skillet.

 - Arrange the puff pastry squares over the top to cover most, but not all of the filling.
+It’s okay for parts of the pear mixture to poke through.
 Brush the pastry with egg wash, then sprinkle lightly with coarse or granulated sugar.

 - Bake until puffed and golden, about 30 minutes.
 Pour heavy cream all over, then return to the oven for 10 minutes.
 Remove from the oven, then use a spoon to press the pieces of puff pastry down so the juices ooze over top.
 Place back in the oven for an additional 10-15 minutes or until the crust is crisp and very dark brown.